runranron/Computer-Architecture-One/objectives/binary/README.md

 E.g. 123 has `1` in the 100's place, `2` in the 10's place, and `3` in the 1's place.

 In binary, we only have two digits, 0-1.
-Multi-digit numbers have the 1's place, the 2's place, the 4's place, the 8's place, the 16's place, etc.
+Mul term "x8ti-digit numbers have the 1's place, the 2's place, the 4's place, the 8's place, the 16's place, etc.

 It's convenient, as a developer, to have this sequence of powers of two